 Figure S5. .
 Gillespie eco-evolutionary model (GEM) simulations of the birth-death logistic model.
-The rows show from top to bottom population abundance, mean bmax, variance in bmax, lifetime reproductive success (product of expected births and expected lifespan), and the mean trajectory through the abundance- bmax phase plane.
-The columns show three levels of the trade-off constant between bmax and dmin. (c = 0.06, 0.09, and 1.2 from left to right).
+The rows show from top to bottom population abundance, mean maximum rate of births (bmax), variance in bmax, lifetime reproductive success (product of expected births and expected lifespan), and the mean trajectory through the abundance- bmax phase plane.
+The columns show three levels of the trade-off constant between bmax and dmin (c = 0.06, 0.09, and 1.2 from left to right).
+Other parameters include bs = ds = 0.04, CV of bmax in the initial population was 0.3, and heritability (h2) was 0.75.
 The median and middle 50% of 50 stochastic GEM trajectories are in purple and light purple, respectively.
 The quantitative genetics (QG) expectation is in bold orange.
 The difference between the evolutionary stable strategy (ESS) and the transient evolutionary attractors (TEAs) can be seen by comparing the dashed orange and pink lines in the second row.
 Lifetime reproductive success as a function of bmax is shown for individuals that were born and died within the last 50 time steps.
 The evidence that the population evolves toward the TEA is the convergence of the purple line in the second row with the dashed pink line and by looking at the phase portrait in the fifth row.